 Inspect the safety labels on the finisher and replace labels that are damaged, missing, or unreadable.
+Refer to the Parts Manual for ordering information.

 Remove top panel and inspect the guide ribbons.
 Replace any missing ribbons.
-Refer to the parts manual for ordering information.
+Refer to the Parts Manual for ordering information.
 The ribbons must be fitted loosely.